theeeep/E-Commerce-App-Backend/Readme.md

 - `npm run start:prod`: Builds the project for production
 - `npm run build`: Starts the built project
 - `npm test`: Runs tests using Jest

-### _Task 1 :  Develop an E-Commerce website such as Amazon or Flipkart with database schema_

 ## API Documentation